marcoeg/etrap/README.md

 - **CLI for Verification**: Simple and intuitive interface for verifying transactions
 - **Python SDK**: Python SDK for ETRAP with integration examples

-> *Origin of the name.
-The Greek word "έτραπ" (etrap) is the strong aorist active form of the verb "τρέπω" (trepo) meaning "to turn" or "to change direction" - which is quite fitting for a platform that tracks database changes and transformations.*

 ## 📋 Components in this repo